marshalltj/island-queue-bot/README.md

 - The channel the bot will send messages about queues with turnip prices.
 - The channel the bot will send messages about queues without turnip prices.

-A server admin can use the [`!island channel`](#channel) to set these.
+A server admin can use [`!island channel`](#channel) to set these.
 These can both be set to the same channel if desired, and these can be changed at any time.

 Users are by default allowed on an island queue for 30 minutes before they are automatically removed, server admins can modify this value with [`!island timeout`](#timeout).